montimaj/az-hydro/azhydro/README.md

-feed the Optuna-tuned XGBRF model trained on ADWR metered records (1984–2024, AMA/INA areas only); statewide annual predictions are post-processed through the conservation-consistent density-ratio partition, the CU = IE × Withdrawal calculation, and the Surface Water Capture Index, with the six-component uncertainty framework propagated into every published product.  **(b)** Source timeline for the six harmonized predictor families across the hindcast (1896–1983),
+feed the Optuna-tuned XGBRF model trained on ADWR metered records (1984–2024, AMA/INA areas only); statewide annual predictions are post-processed through the conservation-consistent density-ratio partition, the CU = IE × Withdrawal calculation, and the Stream Capture Index, with the six-component uncertainty framework propagated into every published product.  **(b)** Source timeline for the six harmonized predictor families across the hindcast (1896–1983),